 According to AdAge, businesses must ramp up their local marketing strategy to get closer to their customers and drive traffic into local establishments.

-Of course, big businesses with a local presence also use local marketing strategy, so it pays to expend some serious effort to build your local marketing.
+Of course, big businesses with a local presence also use local marketing strategies, so it pays to expend some serious effort to build your local marketing.

 The future of local marketing